deviousgenius/tome-devgen-cultist-rebalance/README.md

 - Nullmail:
     Additionally increases armor hardiness by 9%-37% and you gain 10%-55% stun immunity.
 (Hint: Nullmail and Light Armor Mastery at 5/5 offer 100% Armor Hardiness together!)

+Demented/Entropy
+- Entropic Gift: Now blinds for 4 turns.
+- Black Hole: Lightly buffed radius to 1-4 and Duration to 2-5.

 Demented/Timethief
 - Accelerate: Added a passive movement speed increase by 11%-50%.
 - Switch: Is now instant.